 Too many timers in .NET?

-There are at least 6 different timers classes in .NET!
-Each timer has its purpose and use-case.
-I will try to explain the differences between them.
+There are at least 6 different timer classes in .NET, each with its own purpose and use case.
+Here is a breakdown of the differences between them.

-First, there are UI-specific timers.
-These timers are used to execute code on the UI thread.
-They are:
+First, there are two UI-specific timers that execute code on the UI thread:

 • System.Windows.Forms.Timer